-We are honoured to have the internationally acclaimed violinist Nicola Benedetti MBE as Patron of Cowbridge Music Festival.
+We are honoured to have the internationally acclaimed violinist Nicola Benedetti CBE as Patron of Cowbridge Music Festival.
 Nicola’s association with the festival began in 2011 when she gave an unforgettable recital with pianist Alexei Grynyuk at Bradenstoke Hall.
 The festival was then only in its second year and she praised its early success.
 Three years later, to mark its 5th anniversary, she kindly pledged her support and endorsement.
 Cowbridge Music Festival shares her aim to give children opportunities in music and to nurture young talent.
 The highly regarded educational work that she pioneers in her native Scotland and around the world provides an inspirational example of what can be achieved.

-Nicola Benedetti is one of the most sought after violinists of her generation.
-Her ability to captivate audiences with her innate musicianship and dynamic presence, coupled with her wide appeal as a high profile advocate for classical music, has made her one of the most influential classical artists of today.
+Nicola Benedetti is one of the most sought-after violinists of her generation.
+Her ability to captivate audiences with her innate musicianship and spirited presence, coupled with her wide appeal as a high-profile advocate for classical music, has made her one of the most influential classical artists of today.

 Born in Scotland of Italian heritage, Nicola began violin lessons at the age of five with Brenda Smith.
 In 1997, she entered the Yehudi Menuhin School where she studied with Natasha Boyarskaya.
 Upon leaving, she continued her studies with Maciej Rakowski and then Pavel Vernikov.